 - Accurately record test results.

-Trending and analysis, as well as stability studies, would be a follow up of quality data that is captured for understanding the reliability of the batches being produced.
+Trending and analysis, as well as stability studies, would be a follow up of quality data that is captured for understanding the reliability of manufactured batches.
 This is just a quick and simplified view; in reality, all of the activities listed above have many details involved.
-Making sure that all processes and procedures are handled with precision ultimately reflects on how well you are able to maintain the quality standards in a Pharmaceutical company.
+Ensuring that all processes and procedures are handled with precision ultimately reflects on how well you are able to maintain the quality standards.

 Processes in the Quality Department

-A typical day in the life of a Quality control department could start with lab analysis and paper requests to perform quality tests on a sample size of a batch.
+A typical day in the life of a Quality control department could start with lab analysis and paper requests to perform quality tests on a sample batch size.
 At times it could be multiple batches for different products that are either produced in-house or received from 3rd party manufacturers.
-The department prepares the test instruments for each test and accurately records the test results along with any digitally signs-off on the work.
-If we were to take a quick view of what could be involved in ‘getting it right’, the understanding towards all essential requirements of an optimal quality process could change.
+The Quality lab prepares test instruments for each test and accurately records the test results along with any digitally signs-off for each work order.
+If we were to take a quick view of what is involved in ‘getting it right’, our understanding of all essential requirements for an optimal quality process could change.

 Use cases with digitization and automation have demonstrated a more than 65% reduction in deviations and over 90% faster closure times.”

-It involves having all the SOPs opened up in front of you to perform a test with precision and not allowing any deviation in method unless the ‘method to deviate’ is clearly spelled out.
-It could often be challenging to hold the people in your department compliant to the process unless there is a stringent system in place.
+It involves having all the SOPs opened up in front of you to perform a test with precision and not allowing any deviation in process unless the ‘method to deviate’ is clearly spelled out.
+It is challenging to hold the people in your department compliant to a process unless there is a stringent system in place.
 If the system is paper-based, you are adding laborious tasks with corrections and piled up paperwork.
 Every time an audit occurs, it would require digging through so many stacks of paper to bring out the right answers.

 Quality Control Systems